 - How Best to Manage these Problems

-- Once pipeline leak commences it progresses at an exponential rate.
+- Once a pipeline leak commences it progresses at an exponential rate.

 - Corrosion can be controlled within acceptable limits by the application of cathodic protection from the construction stage.

 - Cathodic Protection (CP) Of Pipelines Ensures Prevention of Loss of Metal to Earth due to Soil-side Corrosion.
 This is a Dynamic Process & Requires Close Monitoring of C P Parameters